 Appealing a parking ticket written on the NDSU campus

 Any person who feels that a parking ticket written on the NDSU campus was issued in error, may contest the parking ticket by filling out an NDSU notice of appeal form.

-All persons receiving a citation have a right to appeal within five days of the date of issuance of the parking ticket.
+All persons receiving a citation have a right to appeal within five business days of the date of issuance of the parking ticket.
 To file an appeal, complete and submit the form.
 The administrative review involves no appearance.
 The appeal will be reviewed by staff from Parking and Transportation Services.
 If the administrative review is denied, you are obligated to pay the fine.
 You will be notified by email if this appeal is granted or denied.
 If you are unable to access email, a phone response may be requested.
 Persons disagreeing with the result of the administrative appeal may schedule a special hearing with the NDSU Parking Appeals Board for an additional review of their citation.
 All decisions of the NDSU Parking Appeals Board are final.
 Appeals with this board may be scheduled by calling 231-6575.

 General Reasons That Violations Won't Be Dismissed

 Below are some commonly listed reasons given for violating parking regulations.
 While these reasons may seem valid to the violator, they do not address NDSU Parking Regulations, City of Fargo Ordinances or North Dakota Century Code.
 These reasons generally will not result in the violations being dismissed, or the violator being successful on appeal.

 No errand, no matter how short or how important to the driver (short of a bona fide medical emergency), is an acceptable excuse for illegal parking.
 A short errand is a very common excuse.
 It is not a valid reason for illegal parking.